Beyond Understanding: Evaluating the Pragmatic Gap in LLMs' Cultural Processing of Figurative Language: Results

 Table~\ref{tab:negation-kinayat-jawaher} presents the results for the negation variant of the MCQ task.
 When models were asked to identify the \textit{incorrect} explanation rather than the correct one.
 This inversion led to a notable performance drop: for idioms, the average accuracy decreased from 76.29\% to 70.97\%, and for proverbs from 86.57\% to 82.71\%.
 Interestingly, GPT-4o outperformed the Claude models in this more challenging negation task, despite the Claude models achieving higher accuracy in the original MCQ understanding task.

 \paragraph{Knowledge and Memorization of Proverbs} Results for the proverb completion task are presented in Table~\ref{tab:completion-model-results}.
 Claude 3.5 achieved the highest accuracy for both English and Arabic proverbs, with scores of 93.91\% and 36.36\%, respectively.
 On average, the performance of the model was substantially higher for English proverbs (75.43\%) compared to Arabic proverbs (10.65\%).
 The low accuracy of Arabic completions suggests limited memorization, which may reflect a lower representation of Arabic proverbs in the models’ training data.
+This gap in completion accuracy mirrors the performance differences observed in the proverb understanding tasks, suggesting that greater exposure to English proverbs during training may provide models with stronger lexical and phrasal cues that facilitate both memorization and understanding.
 Despite low memorization, models perform well in the understanding task, suggesting that they can still reason effectively without relying on memorization~\citep{liu-etal-2024-multilingual}.

 \paragraph{Model Ability to Generate Explanations} Claude 3.5 Sonnet achieved the highest scores in both evaluation metrics, BERTScore-F1 and LLM-as-a-Judge, for both proverbs and idioms.
 For proverbs, it scored 0.70 on BERTScore-F1 and 3.89 on the LLM-as-a-Judge scale (1–5).
 For idioms, it scored 0.68 and 2.93, respectively.
 Although higher BERTScore-F1 values did not always correspond to higher LLM-as-a-Judge scores, the highest BERTScore-F1 outputs were consistently aligned with the highest human-aligned ratings.
 Overall, idioms proved to be more challenging for models to generate explanations for, with lower average scores across both metrics.
 Specifically, the average BERTScore-F1 and LLM-as-a-Judge scores were 0.65 and 2.19 for idioms, compared to 0.68 and 3.06 for proverbs.